This study explores, theoretically, how self-awareness and phenomenal experience can be understood in a strictly physicalist perspective.

 This study explores how people with bipolar disorder have insight about their own condition, focusing particularly on loss of insight during mania.
 The research also investigates how people with bipolar disorder may adapt to their condition despite limited insight.

-Research about emotion in laboratory settings is constrained by the ecological validity of the stimuli used.
-The main aim of this study is to investigate how virtual reality can be used to overcome this limitation.
+The main aim of this study is to investigate how virtual reality paradigms to elicit emotional reactivity and regulation can be used to increase the accuracy of interoceptive estimations.